cep21/tdigestbench/README.md

 # Contributing

-Tell people how they can contribute.
-Start with something simple and create a `CONTRIBUTING.md` file if you really need it.

 Contributions welcome!
 Submit a pull request on github and make sure your code passes `make lint test`.
 For large changes, I strongly recommend [creating an issue](https://github.com/cep21/tdigestbench/issues) on GitHub first to confirm your change will be accepted before writing a lot of code.
 GitHub issues are also recommended, at your discretion,